JuliaBerry/PiCraft.jl/README.md

 ### Get Minecraft

-- Get the Minecraft: Pi edition [here](https://minecraft.net/en-us/edition/pi/).
-It's free!
+- The Minecraft: Pi edition is pre-installed on all Rasbian since September 2014.
+Launch it by navigating to **Menu** > **Games** or typing **minecraft-pi** in the terminal.
+However, if you are running an older version of Raspbian get it [here](https://minecraft.net/en-us/edition/pi/).
 - Get the Minecraft: Java edition(MacOS, Linux and Windows) [here](https://minecraft.net/en-us/download/alternative).

 ### Get RaspberryJuice or RaspberryJamMod (for Minecraft: Java edition)